UniqueNetwork/marketplace-docker/README.md

 ### Mint Backend

 1. Create collection (collection).
-Set collection admin (admin's seed phrase will be saved in config file)
+Set collection admin (admin's seed phrase will be saved in .env file later)

-2. Copy mint_config.sample.js file in root to mint_backend/src/config.js and edit it:

-2.1 wsEndpoint: Node endpoint

-2.2 ownerSeed: Seed phrase for collection admin
+2. Set MINT_ADMIN_SEED in .env file to contain the collection admin

-2.3 collectionId: Id of collection
+3. Set the MINT_COLLECTION_ID in .env file: Id of this collection

-###

 ### UI

 ## License Information